SitePen/dstore/README.md

 ## Store

-This is an abstract API that data provider implementations conform to.
-This file defines methods signatures and intentionally leaves all the methods unimplemented.
+A store is an extension of a collection and is an entity that not only contains a set of objects, and but provides an interface for identifying, adding, modifying, removing, and querying data.
+Below is the definition of the store interface.
 Every method and property is optional, and is only needed if the functionality it provides is required.
 Every method may return a promise for the specified return value if the execution of the operation is asynchronous (except for query() which already defines an async return value).

 In addition to the methods and properties inherited from `Store.Collection`, the `Store` API also exposes the following properties and methods.